IVSoftware/datagrid-view-sort/README.md

         }
     }

+This is "just one way" to do it, but I [tested](https://github.com/IVSoftware/datagrid-view-sort.git) it and it works.
 Hope this helps get you closer to your intended outcome.